 14. Blood Manor

 Ticket Price: General admission tickets are $35 each when purchased online.

 This popular attraction occupies 5,000 square feet in New York’s Hudson Square neighborhood and features themed areas, including Maggot Invasion (“They’ll get under your skin!”) and Hannibal’s Hell (“1,000 Ways to Die!”), according to the website.
 For visitors who aren’t afraid of the dark, Blood Manor also offers Lights Out Nights on Nov.
 3 and 4, during which visitors trek through the attractions with only a glow stick to light the way.

 15. Erebus Haunted Attraction

 Ticket price: General admission starts at $23.

 This four-story haunted attraction opened its doors in 2000.
-Featuring 113,000 square feet of scares, it held the honor of world's largest haunted house for several years in the early 2000s.
-Erebus owners say the attraction is so large that it’s the equivalent of five typical haunted houses.
-Last year, the facility hired about 250 actors, with approximately 100 performing each night.
+Featuring 113,000 square feet of scares, it held the title of the world's largest haunted house for several years in the early 2000s.
+Erebus' owners say that professional staff members work on the attraction year round, and it changes each season.